-- I = contour interval in feet, at not greater than 25-foot intervals, resulting in at least 5 contour lines - L = total accumulated length of all contours of interval "I" in feet - A = the area being considered in square feet calculation in conformance to Policy 271(b)(2) of the Malibu/Santa Monica Mountains LUP.
+I = contour interval in feet, at not greater than 25-foot intervals, resulting in at least 5 contour lines and a second second calculation in conformance to Policy 271(b)(2) of the Malibu/Santa Monica Mountains LUP.
 This calculation was performed by Commission staff during review of CDP application No. 4-98-257 (Danube Development) and arrived at a maximum GSA of 3,650 sq. ft. of habitable space, considering the total area of both lots as one.
 Therefore, the proposed 2,800 sq. ft. single family residence is consistent with the maximum allowable GSA.